 Financial Instruments.
-Marketable securities are measured at fair value at each reporting date, with the change in value recognized in the statement of operations as a gain or loss.
-Cash and cash equivalents, deposits, advances and receivables are accounted for at amortized cost which approximates fair value (See Note 3).
+Marketable equity securities are measured at fair value at each reporting date, with the change in value recognized in the statement of operations as a gain or loss.
+Cash and cash equivalents, term deposits, deposits, advances and receivables are accounted for at amortized cost which approximates fair value (See Notes 3 and 4).
 Accounts payable and contingent value rights are recorded at amortized cost which approximates fair value.